-JAMMU: To give better marketing facilities to farmers, Minister for Agriculture, Ghulam Nabi Lone Hanjura on Wednesday said that the government was working on a comprehensive plan to open up Basmati Mandis across the state.
+Jammu: Minister for Agriculture, Ghulam Nabi Lone Hanjura, today said that the Government is working on a comprehensive plan to open up Basmati Mandis across the state to give better marketing facilities to farmers.

-The minister was addressing farmers and growers after inaugurating 7th annual Buyer-Seller Meet for traditional aromatic Basmati rice here at Sher-e-Kashmir University of Agricultural Sciences-Jammu (SKUAST-J), an official handout read.
+The Minister was addressing the farmers and growers after inaugurating 7th annual buyer-seller meet for traditional aromatic Basmati rice at SKUAST (J).

 Hanjura said that the department is also making efforts to make R.S Pora Basmati Mandi operational to help the local farmers sell the Basmati at their door steps.

-The minister further said, “This meet will provide an effective platform to growers to display their samples for correct evaluation by the experts and fixation of appropriate value of the produce on basis of comparative and competitive quality.”
+The Minister further said that this Meet will provide an effective platform to growers to display their samples for correct evaluation by the experts and fixation of appropriate value of the produce on basis of comparative and competitive quality.

-The minister said that Pradhan Mantri Krishi Sinchai Yojana (PMKSY) with its focus on adoption of micro-irrigation project (Har Khet Ko Pani) and end-to-end irrigation solutions would help local farmers by providing them round the year irrigation facilities which will help increase their annual yield.
-He also announced that Fasal Bima Yojana would be launched in the state soon.
+The Minister said that Pradhan Mantri Krishi Sinchai Yojana (PMKSY) with its focus on adoption of micro-irrigation project (Har Khet Ko Pani) and end-to-end irrigation solutions will help local farmers by providing them round the year irrigation facilities which will help increase their annual yield.
+He also announced that Fasal Bima Yojana will be launched in the State soon.